debanjawn/takemeter-nba/README.md

 **How results were collected:** The notebook ran the prompt against all 30 test set examples with a 0.1s delay between requests to respect free-tier rate limits.
 All 30 responses were parseable.

+## Deployed Interface

+The repo includes `index.html` — a single-file web app that runs locally in any browser with no installation required.

+**How it works:** The interface uses the Groq API directly (the same zero-shot baseline that scored 80% on the test set) rather than the fine-tuned DistilBERT model.
+This was a deliberate choice — the fine-tuned model scored 43.3% on the test set and never once predicted `ragebait`, making it not useful in practice.
+The Groq baseline with a well-crafted prompt significantly outperformed it.

+**To run it:**
+1. Open `index.html` in your browser
+2. Enter your Groq API key in the field at the top
+3. Paste any NBA comment and hit Classify
+4. The app returns the label (analysis, hot_take, reaction, or ragebait)

+The API key is entered at runtime and never stored or committed to the repo.

 ## Evaluation Report